smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     smithy init -t full-stack-application

-You will now have the project in the ``full-stack-application`` directory.
-In this project, you will find a ``README`` that contains important information about this project, like how it is laid out and how to build and run it.
-In this tutorial, we will show exactly which commands to run and when.
+After running this command, you should have the project in the ``full-stack-application`` directory.
+You will find a ``README`` containing important information about the project, like how it is laid out and how to build or run it.
+In this tutorial, we will show you which commands to run and when.

 ..
 TODO: Provide the skeleton template or a git patch?